 Findora Network now hosts a Graph node.
 Graph nodes make it easy to index and query blockchain data, an essential tool for developers building dApps.
-It is part of Discreet Labs’ commitment to making it easy to build privacy through Findora.
+It is part of Discreet Labs’ commitment to making it easy to build selective transparency through Findora.

 Added in September, the Defungify toolkit makes it easy for Web3 game developers to deploy their projects to multiple chains.
 Its easy-to-use toolkit includes functions like NFT minting, a game launcher, testnet support, finding NFT metadata, and other handy features.

-An initial privacy SDK was also launched that will provide a way for solidity developers to easily to add privacy functions using simple API calls without the need to deploy on the UTXO native chain.
+An initial zk SDK was also launched that will provide a way for solidity developers to easily to add zk functions and confidentiality using simple API calls without the need to deploy on the UTXO native chain.